ubco-mds-2018-labs/data533_lab2_vaghul_jiachen/README.md

 ---

 **Requirements:**
-In order to be able to use the package, you would have to install the following:-
+In order to be able to use the package, you would have to install the following:

 Python packages:
 * pyodbc